academyofdata/hbase/README.md

 ```
 (we've also eliminated the header line by piping through the tail utility)

-we could now put the files into HDFS
+we can now put the files into HDFS
 ```
 HADOOP_USER_NAME=hdfs hdfs dfs -put $OUTDIR/ratings1.csv /tmp/
 ```
-before loading the data, let's create the HBase table, so use the shell to do it
+before loading the data, let's create the HBase table.
+We will use the HBase shell to create RATINGS1 table with 3 CF's
 ```
 $ hbase shell
 HBase Shell; enter 'help<RETURN>' for list of supported commands.